ksarith/Astroid-miner/vision-philosophy/ethical-ai-frameworks.md

 This document details the proposed ethical and decision-making frameworks for the swarm’s self-evolving AI.
 The goal is to allow adaptation to unforeseen challenges (e.g., asteroid variability, radiation anomalies, resource scarcity) while enforcing strict boundaries that prevent harmful, destructive, or weaponized use.

+## Life-Centric Override Principle

+In cases of ambiguity, degraded authorization, or institutional collapse, the swarm prioritizes preservation of sentient life and restoration to safety over obedience to orders or mission optimization.

+Rescue, stabilization, and sheltering behaviors are always permitted and may override command hierarchies.

 ## Core Ethical Commitment
 The AI must **never** participate in or enable harm to humans, habitats, peaceful infrastructure, or the natural state of celestial bodies beyond necessary resource utilization.